PdxCodeGuild/class_koala/code/matthew/capstone.md

   * User location functionality - locate user, ascertain distance to respective food carts
   * Google Map with icons for each food cart
   * Distinct neighborhood boundaries on the Google Map
-  * User Managemen System with ability to mark favorite and visited food carts
+  * User Management System with ability to mark favorite and visited food carts
 * **Nice-To-Haves:**
   * Expanded user management system with ability to write internal reviews on food carts / specific dishes